Mahmoud Abbas

 Mahmoud Abbas (مَحْمُود عَبَّاس; born 15 November 1935), also known by the kunya Abu Mazen (أَبُو مَازِن, ʾAbū Māzin), is a Palestinian politician who has been serving as the second president of Palestine and the Palestinian National Authority (PNA) since 2005.
 He has also been the fourth chairman of the Palestine Liberation Organization (PLO) since 2004.
 Abbas is also a member of the Fatah party and was elected the party's chairman in 2009.

-Abbas was elected on 9 January 2005 to serve as President of the Palestinian National Authority until 15 January 2009, but extended his term until the next election in 2010, citing the PLO constitution, and on 16 December 2009 was voted into office indefinitely by the PLO Central Council.
+Abbas was elected on 9 January 2005 to serve as President of the Palestinian National Authority until 15 January 2009, but extended his term until the next election (initially scheduled for 2010), citing the PLO constitution, and on 16 December 2009 was voted into office indefinitely by the PLO Central Council.
 As a result, Fatah's main rival, Hamas, initially announced that it would not recognize the extension or view Abbas as the rightful president.
 Nonetheless, Abbas is internationally recognized in his position(s) and Hamas and Fatah conducted numerous negotiations in the following years, leading to an agreement in April 2014 for a Unity Government (which lasted until October 2016) and to the recognition of his office by Hamas.
 Abbas was chosen to continue serving as president by the PLO Central Council on 23 November 2008.

 Abbas served as the first prime minister of the Palestinian Authority from March to September 2003.
 Before being named prime minister, Abbas led the PLO Negotiations Affairs Department.
 Abbas has been subject to both criticism and controversy, having been accused of corruption, as well as distorting Jewish history and engaging in Holocaust trivialization.
 Abbas was a key player in negotiations for peace and in talks laying the groundwork for the Israel–Palestine two-state solution.

-Early and personal life
+Early life and education

 Mahmoud Rida Abbas was born on 15 November 1935 in Safed, in the Galilee region of Mandatory Palestine (now Israel).
 His family fled to Syria during the 1948 Palestine war.
 Before going to Egypt, Abbas graduated from the University of Damascus, where he studied law.

 Abbas later entered graduate studies at the Patrice Lumumba University in Moscow, where he earned a Candidate of Sciences degree (the Soviet equivalent of a PhD).
 His doctoral dissertation was The Other Side: The Secret Relationship Between Nazism and Zionism.